The-Marcy-Lab-School/problem-set-x-stacks-queues/README.md

 ### Short Response Questions
 1. What is a stack? (_Be sure to use the term **LIFO** in your response._)

+    A stack is a data structure that follows the LIFO principle.
+This essentially means you deal with the most recent items added to the stack as a means of insertion or deletion.
+You can think of it like a adding and removing people from a line at the movies.

 2. What is a queue? (_Be sure to use the term **FIFO** in your response._)

+    A queue is a data structure that follows the FIFO principle.
+This means that the addition of new elements is added to the end of collections of data, while removing elements would happen from the other end, at the front.

 ### Coding Exercises
 Answer the following questions in `exercises.py`.
 Run unit test with the `pytest` command.
 Ensure all tests are passing before submitting this problem set.